nycu-caslab/OSC-RISCV-Web/_sources/labs/lab3.rst

 .. admonition:: Todo

-    Implement the buddy system for contiguous page frames allocation on VF2.
+    Implement the buddy system for contiguous page frame allocation on VF2.
 Your maximum order must be larger than 5.
-    Ensure that you compute page frame counts and addresses using the <memory> regions read from the VF2 Device Tree, skipping any holes.
+    Use Lab 2’s `mem_regions[]` array (each entry contains base and size of a RAM segment) to compute total page count and physical frame addresses, ignoring any gaps between segments.

 .. note::